 6.The 3 crucial tips you should know before you start planning the Milky Way

 Let's say that after having checked many locations, you've finally found one that inspires you.
-You're ready to let your imagination fly...
+And you're ready to plan a cool Milky Way picture...

 But hey!
 Don't hurry...